Taking Your Body for a Ride: Masturbation and Disability

 Maybe you feel a little awkward or dorky about wanting to explore yourself, and you're not alone — you're also not alone if you feel just fine about it, but you're stymied when it comes to where to begin...

 ...which is with some basic anatomy.
 We have a great guide on anatomy that's focused not just on informative things like what you'll find where, but how to view your entire body's sexual health and autonomy.
 Sexual anatomy isn't just about genitals or breasts.
 It's also about that sexy brain of yours!
 Your skin!
 Lips!
 Ears!
 Nose!
 Toes!
-Exploring your body on its own is a great way to relax and find out more about yourself, but you can also squirrel away some information for future reference in partnered sex and your "Big Sexy Three" — if that's your thing.
+Exploring your body on its own is a great way to relax and find out more about yourself, but you can also squirrel away some information for future reference in partnered sex and your "Big Sexy Three" (you can find information about that in the introductory article for this series here) — if that's your thing.

 Think big: Masturbation goes beyond genital stimulation and can include what some people refer to as "sensation play," which is fun for everyone, but can be particularly great if your genitals aren't in the mood or you want to switch things up a little.
 Sensation play takes advantage of one of your biggest and coolest erogenous zones: The skin.
 You may have already noticed that some sensations give you a little shivery feeling — the brush of a hand at just the right pressure, for example.
 You can harness that to learn more about what feels good and where.